xuchen66/sphinx-emdocs/source/serialem-note-alter-way-centerhole.rst

   ScriptName CenterHole
   ## a script to quickly move to center of a hole.
 If no marker point,
   ## it moves the hole that is closest to the center of the image.
 If there
-  ## is a marker, it will move to the center of the hole that cloest to
+  ## is a marker, it will move to the center of the hole that is the closest to
-  ## marker popint.
+  ## marker point.

   ## define for cropping and hole size
   useCrop = 1   # 0 if not use crop